penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution
 ```

-Contains information on how the classes of the session are distributed throughout the week
+Contains information on how the classes of the session are distributed throughout the week.
+Only should contain one element between 'stablePeriods' and 'variablePeriods'.

+> Property 'periods' is required if there are more than one period in the timetable.
+Propeties 'stablePeriods' and 'variablePeriods' are mutually exclusive (Schema tag 'One Of' is not specified because POJO automatic generation incompatibility).
+>

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |
 | :------------------ | ---------- | -------------- | ------------ | :---------------- | --------------------- | ------------------- | ------------------------------------------------------------------ |